KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 The first part is an extremely stringent condition.
 Unless there's an email provider which has **no flaws** (and, to my knowledge, there isn't since, for example, email providers have to comply with law enforcement), then the conclusion will apply to *every email provider*.
 Typically, this means inconsistency.

-I should note that I'm not including alternatives, like self-hosting, since this examples only assumes a stringent condition about third-party email providers.
+I should note that I'm not including alternatives, like self-hosting, since this example only assumes a stringent condition about third-party email providers.

 Now, according to the [Principle of Charity](https://en.wikipedia.org/wiki/Principle_of_charity), let's spell out the best version of the example argument: